The Béziers University Institute of Technology is betting on the digital economy

 - 6 degrees

-- 1992: Creation of the Marketing Techniques Department, a branch of the Montpellier University Institute of Technology.
+- 1992: Establishment of the Department of Marketing Techniques, a branch campus of the Montpellier University Institute of Technology (IUT)

-- 2008: Creation of the Béziers University Institute of Technology (IUT) as a fully-fledged IUT
+- 2008: Establishment of the Béziers University Institute of Technology as a fully-fledged university institute

 The Béziers business incubator asked them to do it, and they did.
-Students from the marketing department organized an entrepreneurs' fair from June 8 to 10 at the IUT premises.
-The aim was to enable the Innovosud business incubator to support a dozen project leaders from the Béziers region over two days.
-This was enough to get the most promising future entrepreneurs in Béziers off to a flying start.
+Students from the marketing technology department organized an entrepreneurs’ fair from June 8 to 10 on the IUT campus.
+The goal: to enable the Innovosud business incubator to mentor about ten project leaders from the Béziers region over the course of two days.
+This is sure to get the most promising future entrepreneurs from Béziers off to a strong start.